mt-mods/playerfactions/README.md

 ## Usage
 We can choose a mode : single or multi factions.
 By default players can only be in one faction at a time.
-If you want to allow players to join multiple factions at once, add `mode_unique_faction = false` to modpath/settings.txt
+If you want to allow players to join multiple factions at once, add `player_factions.mode_unique_faction = false` to minetest.conf

 Parameters marked with square brackets ([]) are optional; most of these are only used if mode_unique_faction is false.